Available with Standard or Advanced license.

 - Click OK to close the Properties dialog box.

-The Indexes toolset in the Data Management Tools toolbox provides two attribute index tools; one to create an attribute index and one to remove an attribute index.
+The Indexes toolset in the Data Management toolbox provides two attribute index tools; one to create an attribute index and one to remove an attribute index.

-The Remove Attribute Index tool removes a single or multicolumn index from an existing table, feature class, or attribute relationship class.
-This is also available with any ArcGIS license.
+The Remove Attribute Index tool removes a single or multicolumn index from a table, feature class, or attribute relationship class.

 Attribute index names